walessy/DietPlan/MS_Meal_Plan/MSDIetplan20250604/Artifact 01A_ Table of Contents - MS-Supportive Weekly Meal Plan (Plan A_ Foundation).markdown

 18. **Artifact_18A_MIND_Diet_PlanA.md**: MIND Diet
     - Summarizes MIND diet principles, weekly meal plan, and daily breakdowns, adapted for MS.
 19. **Artifact_19A_LDL_Lipoproteins_MS_PlanA.md**: LDL, Lipoproteins, and MS
-    - Explains LDL, HDL, and LDL subtypes’ impact on MS and cardiovascular health, with dietary influences.
+    - Explains LDL, HDL, and LDL subtypes’ impact on MS and cardiovascular health.
+20. **Artifact_20A_Dietary_Fats_MS_PlanA.md**: Dietary Fats and MS
+    - Details saturated, monounsaturated, polyunsaturated, and trans fats, their health impacts, and management in MS.

 ## Notes
 - **Plan A Scope**: Comprehensive menu (18 foods) with detailed strategies for MS symptom management, suitable for users seeking variety and robust nutrient delivery.